Star Trek: Lower Decks season 1: Music

 Composer Chris Westlake included several references to previous Star Trek music throughout the season, including an homage to fight music from The Original Series for a scene where Ransom fights an alien using the same distinctive fighting style as that series' protagonist, James T. Kirk.
 For "Crisis Point", Westlake wrote "movie-fied" versions of his Lower Decks theme, paying homage to the composers of the Star Trek films such as the nautical, French horn-based sound of James Horner from Star Trek II: The Wrath of Khan (1982).
 The episode also features a sequence where the crew slowly circles the Cerritos in a direct homage to a scene in Star Trek: The Motion Picture.
 Westlake referenced the music that Jerry Goldsmith wrote for the latter scene.
 In "Temporal Edict", Boimler is heard humming Goldsmith's main theme from The Motion Picture and The Next Generation.

 The season's score was originally planned to be recorded with a 60-person orchestra in a traditional recording studio, but, due to the pandemic, each musician was recorded individually from home and then mixed together.
-The pandemic also caused the timeline for the series' release to be moved up to before that of Discovery's third season, which meant Westlake had around two months less time to work on the score than he had expected.
-He described the timeline as becoming "super squeezed".
+The pandemic also caused the timeline for the series' release to be moved up to before that of Star Trek: Discovery's third season, which meant Westlake had around two months less time to work on the score than he had expected.
+He described this as being "super squeezed".
 Selections from Westlake's score for the season were included in the series' Vol. 1 soundtrack, which was released by Lakeshore Records on October 8, 2021.